Table of Contents

 MSI’s B450 Tomahawk is one of the best selling AMD Ryzen motherboards.
 While you’ll need a BIOS update if you want to use it with a third-generation Ryzen CPU, it comes with a host of great features and at a very reasonable price.

+The MSI B450 Tomahawk will work brilliantly with the Ryzen models also making it a great for the Ryzen 3000.
 To begin with, the A-XMP OC mode allows you to use memory at up to 3466MHz, which is plenty.
 There are four DIMM slots for a total of 64GB of DDR4 dual-channel memory.
 It’s also one of the few motherboards that have support for AMD’s two-way Crossfire technology that allows you to use two graphics cards alongside each other.
 The slots are also steel and protect cards from bending.

 The motherboard is also loaded with plenty of features.
 You have MSI’s Game Boost, X-Boost, Gaming Hotkey, as well as a debug LED that lets you troubleshoot any potential issues with incredible ease.
 The VRM section is excellent as well, so you can comfortably overclock your processor if you find it necessary.
-It’s one of the best B450 motherboards for overclocking.
+It’s one of the top B450 motherboards for overclocking.
 The motherboard does come with an M.2 slot, and you can get speeds of up to 32Gb/s.

 ASUS ROG Strix B450-F